"Market Intelligence for High-Geared Performance"

 Key Industry Players

-LIST OF KEY COMMERCIAL VEHICLE LEASING COMPANIES IN INDIA
+LIST OF KEY INDIA COMMERCIAL VEHICLE LEASING COMPANIES PROFILED

 KEY INDUSTRY DEVELOPMENTS

-• February 2024: ALD Automotive and LeasePlan unveiled Ayvens, their new global mobility brand in India, which unites the two companies under a single common identity.
-Ayvens is positioned to become the leading global sustainable mobility player.
-With the world’s largest multi-brand EV fleet, comprising a total of 3.4 million vehicles managed worldwide, the company aims to lead the way to net zero and further shape the digital transformation of the industry.
+• February 2024: LeasePlan and ALD Automotive unveiled their new global mobility brand Ayvens in India, which unites the two players as a single entity.
+Ayvens is positioned to emerge as the leading player in sustainable mobility.
+With the world’s largest multi-brand EV fleet out of a total fleet of 3.4 million vehicles managed at the global level, the company intends to lead the way toward net zero, further shaping the digital transformation of the sector.

 REPORT COVERAGE